Mayuri103120/Mayuri103120.github.io/_pages/work-experience.md

 **Dover Corporation | Bangalore, IN | Jan 2020 - July 2022**

 I played a pivotal role in digitizing CRM platforms across 7 operating companies within Dover Corporation by implementing Salesforce Sales and Service cloud solutions.
+Being a key contributor within a small, dedicated team of three, I enabled the digital transformation of CRM platforms across 7 operating companies at Dover Corporation by implementing Salesforce Sales and Service cloud solutions.
+My efforts resulted in significant cost avoidance and earned me recognition through Dover Summit and Quartz awards, reflecting the trust and confidence of company leadership.